Social care practice, strengths-based practice and meaningful relationships in hybrid working

 Social workers and social care practitioners should reflect on what could be the impact of a video call or the phone on the dynamics of the relationship.
 This will vary depending on the person, the circumstances, the reason for the interaction, etc.

 Whereas some people feel that a video or phone interaction is more formal, others will feel that the professional boundaries are blurred, as they feel less formal, more like other informal or social communications.
 Social workers and social care practitioners should identify how to put the adult and/or carer at ease.

-It may be a need to be more explicit about what the rules of interaction are, and to ask the adult and/or carer how do they find the video call or phone interaction and what, if anything is preventing them from being at ease.
+There may be a need to be more explicit about what the rules of interaction are, and to ask the adult and/or carer how do they find the video call or phone interaction and what, if anything is preventing them from being at ease.
+(See technology checklist)

 - Some people have iPads or tablets but not for communication.

 - Some people don’t have a landline and some people only have a landline.

 - "It sounds like it is the one size fits all here and that is not right."

 - "Social workers are gatekeepers, they have access to support and the person needs them."

 - "First default way to contact is landline and ask are there alternatives you prefer?
 And build from there."